JackWallet/cryptocurrency-exchange-rates-manager/README.md

   - [x] Repository with crud methods for the DB
 - [ ] Dockerise with PosrgreSQL
 - [ ] Redis
+- [ ] Rewrite declarative mapping to imperative one
 # ENV Variables you want to use:
 - POSTGRES_HOST
 - POSTGRES_PORT